rust-lang/book/nostarch/chapter09.md

 hardcoded into the program and therefore *did* have a possibility of failure, we’d definitely want to handle the `Result` in a more robust way instead.
-Mentioning the assumption that this IP address is hardcoded will prompt us to change `expect` to better error handling code if in the future, we need to get the IP address from some other source instead.
+Mentioning the assumption that this IP address is hardcoded will prompt us to change `expect` to better error-handling code if in the future, we need to get the IP address from some other source instead.

 ### Guidelines for Error Handling

 It’s advisable to have your code panic when it’s possible that your code could end up in a bad state.
 In this context, a *bad state* is when some assumption, guarantee, contract, or invariant has been broken, such as when invalid values, contradictory values, or missing values are passed to your code—plus one or more of the following:

-* The bad state is something that is unexpected, as opposed to something that will likely happen occasionally, like a user entering data in the wrong format.
-* Your code after this point needs to rely on not being in this bad state, rather than checking for the problem at every step.
+Unmatched: ListBullet0

+Unmatched: ListBullet0
-* There’s not a good way to encode this information in the types you use.
-We’ll work through an example of what we mean in the “Encoding States and Behavior as Types” section of Chapter 17.
+      There’s not a good way to encode this information in the types you use.
+We’ll work through an example of what we mean in “Encoding States and Behavior as Types” on page XX.

 If someone calls your code and passes in values that don’t make sense, it’s best to return an error if you can so the user of the library can decide what